Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 Between the rise in oil prices and its ability to circumvent sanctions, Iran’s oil revenues increased by 40% to about $25 billion in 2021.
 Iran’s oil minister expected the country’s production would reach the level it had been before the U.S. withdrawal from the nuclear deal in May 2018 and the imposition of unilateral sanctions (Haaretz, February 9, 2022).
 Iran increased its oil exports to China, its main client, as the Chinese reduced purchases of Russian oil due to the war in Ukraine (Wall Street Journal, April 28, 2022).

 By 2023, sanctions had little impact as Iran found ways to circumvent them.
 China, in particular, ensured a steady stream of revenue.
 In August, Bloomberg reported that Chinese imports of sanctioned Iranian oil were running at the highest level in at least a decade.
-Iran was also benefitting from higher oil prices (Bloomberg, August 15, 2023).
+Iran also benefited from higher oil prices (Bloomberg, August 15, 2023).

-A watchdog group that monitors Tehran’s illicit oil trade, United Against a Nuclear Iran (UANI), reported in March 2024 that illicit Iranian oil sales totaled $90 billion under the Biden administration (Washington Free Beacon, March 4, 2024).,
+A watchdog group that monitors Tehran’s illicit oil trade, United Against a Nuclear Iran (UANI), reported in March 2024 that illicit Iranian oil sales totaled $90 billion under the Biden administration (Washington Free Beacon, March 4, 2024).